 The committee shall have authority to interpret the meaning of these rules and any other matter relating to the affairs of the club on which these rules are silent.

 The Committee may form sub-committees for specific purposes as and when deemed necessary by the general committee.
 Nominations and appointment of members will be approved by the general committee

+The Committee may delegate any of its functions to any particular Committee member, members or Sub-Committee.

 The committee shall appoint a public officer as required by the Act.